Xstrata shareholders snub board on first vote

-LONDON Xstrata's XTA.L shareholders did not pass a first resolution that would have approved a $31 billion takeover by trader Glencore, subject to a controversial retention package, as not enough investors heeded a recommendation from the miner's board.
+LONDON Nov 20 Xstrata's shareholders did not pass a first resolution that would have approved a $31 billion takeover by trader Glencore, subject to a controversial retention package, as not enough investors heeded a recommendation from the miner's board.

 Only 67.8 percent of shareholders voted in favour of the first of two resolutions on the tie-up - short of the necessary 75 percent threshold.